Weekly Snapshot Archives - 2015/11

 In this issue:

-- Behavioral Threat Assessment: Whether rural or urban, large or small, private or public, community/technical or four-year traditional, many higher education institutions have one or more teams with a purpose of identifying and intervening with students, faculty and staff who may pose a threat to themselves or others.
+- Behavioral Threat Assessment: Whether rural or urban, large or small, private or public, community/technical or four-year traditional, many higher education institutions have one or more teams with a purpose of identifying and intervening with students, faculty, and staff who may pose a threat to themselves or others.
 These multi-disciplinary groups are trained in threat assessment and threat management and go by names such as Threat Assessment Teams, Behavioral Intervention Teams, or Case Management Teams.
-These campus teams have the ability to identify and monitor students whose behaviors may be troubling allowing an opportunity to engage them sooner rather than later, so that they can receive needed referrals or other appropriate assistance and treatment.